Pansamic/nav_mecanum_driver/README.md

 ## Debug

 Use VSCode and Cortex-Debug extension to debug.

-First you need to install